-- Program or project that provides or enhances direct end-of-life services to low income and people of color and their families.
+- Program or project that provides or enhances direct end-of-life services to low-income and people of color and their families.

 - Programs that provide or enhance end-of-life care services to individuals and their families (for example, programs that provide services to the elderly at the end of their lives or programs that offer ancillary services to children in hospice).

-- Programs that help educate individuals, caregivers, medical personnel, family members, and the community about end-of-life care/services, including palliative care and hospice (for example, programs that educate people about the possibility of using hospice services or how to have end of life conversations within their families).
+- Programs that help educate individuals, caregivers, medical personnel, family members, and the community about end-of-life care/services, including palliative care and hospice (for example, programs that educate people about the possibility of using hospice services or how to have end-of-life conversations within their families).

 The David and Lura Lovell Foundation Funding Guidelines

 We envision communities where all people have access to integrative approaches to health care and wellness throughout the spectrum of life.
 After co-funding an award-winning film, Passing On, about a community that achieved 95 percent advance directive completion rates, and finding a fledgling coalition already in Pima County funded through CFSA, we collaborated to fund a larger initiative to try to change the conversation around dying in Pima County and, eventually, across Arizona.
-Since 2016, our funding has helped create one of the largest funded community-based end-of-life effort in the U.S. Our broad initiatives attempt to:
+Since 2016, our funding has helped create one of the largest funded community-based end-of-life efforts in the U.S. Our broad initiatives attempt to:

-- Address the root causes of social issues, either through elimination of a problem or creation of a solution; and/or
+- Address the root causes of social issues, either through the elimination of a problem or creation of a solution; and/or

 - Alter the structure of a system so that it can better address the root causes of social issues; and/or